hspedro/babeltron/README.md

 The Docker setup mounts the local `./models` directory to `/models` inside the container.
 This allows you to:

 1. Reuse downloaded models between container restarts
-2. Use different model sizes without rebuilding the image
+2. Use different model types and sizes without rebuilding the image
 3. Persist models even if the container is removed

-If no models are found when starting the container, you'll be prompted to download the small model automatically.
+If no models are found when starting the container, you'll be prompted to download the model specified by the `MODEL_TYPE` and `MODEL_SIZE` variables (defaults to small M2M100 model).

 ## Distributed Tracing